P.I.M.P.

 "P.I.M.P." is a song recorded by American rapper 50 Cent for his debut studio album Get Rich or Die Tryin' (2003).
 It features production from Mr. Porter of D12 and was mixed by Dr. Dre.
 The song was released as the third single from Get Rich or Die Tryin alongside its remix, featuring American rappers Snoop Dogg, Lloyd Banks and Young Buck, on June 24, 2003, by Interscope Records, Shady Records and Aftermath Entertainment.

 Upon its release, "P.I.M.P." was a significant commercial success, especially in the United States, where it peaked at number three on the Billboard Hot 100, while reaching the top ten of numerous national charts worldwide.
 The song was later certified gold by the Recording Industry Association of America (RIAA).
 Although the remix was not originally part of the track listing for Get Rich or Die Tryin, it was later added as a bonus track on some digital editions of the album.

+Background

+Prior to the success of D12's album Devil's Night, Mr. Porter had not been making any money from his production work, mostly offering them to D12 and associated groups like the Outsidaz.
+However, he decided to make a fresh batch of beats after an impressed Dr. Dre asked if he had any more, building a new studio in his basement and eventually providing Dr. Dre with a CD containing ten new instrumentals; Dr. Dre offered to buy seven of them, one of these being the instrumental which eventually became "P.I.M.P.".

+Mr. Porter created the "P.I.M.P." instrumental with engineer Brandon Parrott, who was not credited for his co-production on the final record despite Mr. Porter's efforts to ensure he got it.
+In an interview with Complex, Mr. Porter suggested that 50 Cent had chosen the beat for Get Rich or Die Tryin mistakenly believing it was a Dr. Dre production.

 Content

-Musically, the song is based on a highly steelpan prominent production from Mr. Porter from D12, and although it is predominantly a rap song, features elements of other genres, especially reggae, or music similar to that of the Caribbean.
+Musically, the song is based on a highly steelpan prominent production, and although it is predominantly a rap song, features elements of other genres, especially reggae, or music similar to that of the Caribbean.
 Lyrically, the song glorifies 50 Cent's supposed involvement in the 'pimp' lifestyle.